MRCIEU/COVIDITY_ProbQBA/README.md

 	- PMM - generates simulated datasets.do
 	- PMM - simulates a dataset.do

-GENERATES VERY LARGE DATASET TO DETERMINE "TRUE" EXPOSURE EFFECT FOR PMM DATA MODEL
-- PMM - generates large dataset for true exposure effect value.do
+- PMM - generates large dataset for true exposure effect value.do generates very large dataset to determine "TRUE" exposure effect for PMM data model

 #### Data analysis
 - Stata .do scripts to generate random seeds for each of the analyses in both the SM DGM (RandomSeeds.do) and PMM DGM (RandomSeeds_PMM.do)